ainame/AsyncImageDemo/README.md

 # AsyncImageDemo

-This repo shares strange behaviour of AsyncImage in ScrollView that 2nd item's image loading is immediately cancelled
+This repo shares strange behaviour of AsyncImage in ScrollView that 2nd item's image loading is immediately cancelled.
+This was reported at FB13268157.

 # What's wrong with this?